molgenis/molgenis-app-mosaic-calculator/molgenis-data-model/README.md

 # Mosaic app data model

 - Upload the data model emx file using the 'Advanced data import' plugin, commander or API.
+- Use the molgenis permission manager to mark the 'exp_data' entity as row level secured.
+(This work around is needed as row level security is not part of emx at the moment)
-- Use the 'Meta data manager' plugin to mark the file attributes (event data, snp BAF data) as 'Cascade delete'.
+- Use the 'Meta data manager' plugin to mark the 'exp_data' entity file attributes (event data, snp BAF data) as 'Cascade delete'.
  (This work around is needed as 'cascade delete' is not part of emx at the moment)
 - Use the scripts plugin, commander or api to import/create the analysis scripts found in the scrips folder.
     - The molgenis_mosaic.R file should be stored with the following settings